0x000001A4/autoscaled-aws-webserver/README.md

-# cnv
-MEIC repository for Cloud Computing and Virtualization
+Work developed in MEIC Cloud Computing and Virtualization Subject